PlainsightAI/legacy-docs/landmarks.md

 # Landmarks

-Landmarks are geographical points of interest (POIs).
-Landmarks are used as rule conditions that evaluate a device's proximity to the area.
+Landmarks are geographical points of interest (POIs) defined by a perimeter.
+Landmarks can be used as conditions to rules that evaluate a device's proximity to an area.
 A rule may check if a device has entered, exited, is inside, or outside the landmark.
 The Landmark API provides several options for defining landmarks.

 *Please double-check your coordinates when creating landmarks via the API.
 It may be helpful to check the dashboard and verify that they are created in the desired location.*